agilentia/teamreporter/README.md

 * Start adding comments

 ### Improvements
 * Some angular code can be refactored into common packages.
-Adding items, for example could be refactored into a common package
+In progress